notigayatri/Nokia/README.md

 Target framework (behave, godog, or cucumber)

-9. Execution Flow
+Execution Flow

-The input file is validated and converted to Gherkin format if required.
+Input file is validated and converted to Gherkin if required

-Step definitions are generated dynamically.
+Step definitions are generated dynamically

-Framework-specific code is assembled using templates.
+Framework-specific code is assembled using templates

-Tests are executed using the selected framework.
+Tests are executed using the selected framework

-Runtime outputs are parsed inside Then steps.
+Runtime outputs are parsed inside Then steps

-Results are written to a custom output file.
+Results are written to a custom output file

-10. Output Specification
+Output Specification
-10.1 Custom Output File
+Custom Output File

 The project does not rely on framework-generated reports.
-Instead, execution results are written to a custom JSON file.
+Execution results are written to a custom JSON file.

-Example output:
+Example Output
 {
   "lookup_key": "podStatus",
   "expected": "Running",